 Moringa can make a difference for Haitian familes!

-Strong Harvest founders, Rick and Jeri Kemmer, lived in Tanzania for a number of years and their work with moringa was born there.
-Since 2014, they have been working with old friends and making new ones as they train Peer Educators across the country.
+Strong Harvest founders, Rick and Jeri Kemmer, lived in Tanzania for a number of years and their work with moringa was born there (see our Founders’ Story).
+Since 2014, when they returned to Tanzania with Strong Harvest, they have been working with old friends and making new ones as they train Peer Educators across the country.

 - 47% of the people don’t have access to clean drinking water

 - 47% of Tanzanians live on less than US$1.90 per day

 Moringa grows quickly in Tanzania’s rich soil, providing sustainable benefits for the country’s many small-holder farmers.
 In 2017, our work expanded beyond Tanzania as we partnered with the ECHO East Africa Impact Center to provide Moringa Peer Educator training to more than 50 people from Rwanda, Uganda, Kenya, Tanzania, and even The Philippines.
 These new Peer Educators are all deeply involved in healing and transforming their communities through agriculture, healthcare, education, reconciliation, and pastoral work.
 In their capable hands, moringa is a powerful tool in the fight against hunger, poverty, and land degredation and we are excited to see them spreading the knowledge of moringa across East Africa so that more and more families will experience improved lives.
 You can join us to train even more Peer Educators and be a part of the positive changes that moringa is bringing to families across East Africa!

 Meet Raymond Maloka, our Country Coordinator in Tanzania